chatwoot/docs/docs/product/channels/live-chat/integrations/gatsby.md

 ---
 sidebar_label: "Gatsby"
-title: "Integrate Chatwoot with Next.js"
+title: "Integrate Chatwoot with Gatsby"
 ---

 Chatwoot has an official Gatsby plugin for integrating the widget on your websites